ibm-cloud-docs/containers/kubernetes-service-cli.md

 Delete a secret from an NLB subdomain and prevent future renewal of the certificate.
 {: shortdesc}

+You might delete the secret for an NLB subdomain if you no longer use the subdomain, or if the owner of the secret leaves your organization.

 ```
 ibmcloud ks nlb-dns secret rm --cluster CLUSTER --nlb-subdomain SUBDOMAIN [-f] [--json] [-s]